After-Shock/Cloudbox-wiki/UnionFS-Cleaner.md

 Recently, Google Drive has implemented a max upload of ~750GB per day.
 When this limit is reached, Google Drive will put you in a 24 hour soft ban.
 When UnionFS Cleaner encounters this (as "Error 403: User Rate Limit Exceeded"), it will go into a 25 hour ban sleep, and upon waking up, will resume checking and uploading tasks.
 This is so much better than having a Rclone task running all day long with a `bwlimit` set at 8M.
 To see what this looks like, checkout the screenshot below.

 _UnionFS Cleaner comes preset with a default configuration as related to Cloudbox, and as such, requires no configuration out of the box.
-However, on this page, we mention a couple config options to customize UnionFS Cleaner per your preference._
+However, on this page we mention a couple config options to customize UnionFS Cleaner per your preference._

 _To learn more about UnionFS Cleaner and all the options available, see [https://github.com/l3uddz/unionfs_cleaner](https://github.com/l3uddz/unionfs_cleaner)._